srsolutionsag/SrLifeCycleManager/ROADMAP.md

 - [ ] Separate representation and logic of attributes into DTOs and e.g. `Resolver`s.
 This should ease the process of providing attributes in a context, where no `IRessource` is being used.

+- [ ] Previews currently render/list one object-routine match.
+This could be improved by either grouping by objects or by routines, to have a more concise overview.